JakubTOL/JakubTOL/README.md

 - 👋 Hi, I’m Jakub.
-- 👀 I’m interested in electronics, mechatronics and creating apps connected with real devices;
+- 👀 I’m interested in electronics, mechatronics;
-- 🌱 I’m currently developing skills in Pythonfor automation of calculations, tasks and data operations;
+- 🌱 I’m currently developing skills in Python for automation of calculations, tasks and data operations;

 <!---
 JakubTOL/JakubTOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.